Skip to Main Content

 In each article, Credible will identify if the lender is a partner lender.
 If the lender is described as a partner or partner lender, Credible receives compensation from the lender.
 Compensation will not impact how or where products appear on the Credible platform when requesting prequalified rates and loans.
 Not all lenders participate in the Credible marketplace.
 Any opinions, analyses, reviews, or recommendations expressed in these articles are those of Credible (and the author) alone and have not been reviewed, approved, or otherwise endorsed by any lender or other provider.

-Average Cost of Community College: Tuition and Fees in 2025
+Average Cost of Attending Community College in 2025

-Community college is one of the most affordable paths to higher education, with tuition and fees averaging $4,050 per year.
+Community college is one of the more affordable paths to higher education, with tuition and fees averaging $4,050 per year.

 Author